Atomox/prepcook.js/readme.md

 ```
 `master_data` refers to the master data for the entire template.
 `my_file_nickname` refers to a machine name you'll use to reference your file.
-The names must be unique by type (one `my_css_one` per template), but you can have the same name for a css and js file.
+The names must be unique by type (one css named `my_css_one` per template), but you can have the same name for a css and js file.

 Include Multiple files in one command:
 ```